 Pros: Dogwood is a nice wooded course located a few miles south of Chapel Hill.

 1. There was a lot more elevation than I was expecting.
 There are some fun downhills and uphill fairways.

-2. This is a very challenging course with tight fairways and lines to hit (too tight, in my opinion, but still, it's a challenge worth taking on).
+2. This is a very challenging course with tight fairways and lines to hit.
 Despite being a technical, wooded course, it's also pretty long (especially when the baskets are in the seasonal long position in the winter).

 3. The tee pads were in good shape, but I thought they were just a hair too short.